What is Cyber Essentials?

 Our view

 For most UK small businesses, Cyber Essentials is worth doing.
 The cost is modest, the process improves your actual security, it opens doors commercially, and it's a credible signal to clients that you take data protection seriously.
-The question isn't really whether to do it — it's whether to do it yourself or get help to make sure you pass first time.
+For many businesses, the question is less whether to do it and more how to approach it efficiently.